spacetelescope/jwst/docs/jwst/introduction.rst

 For any step that uses a calibration reference file you always have the option to override the automatic selection of a reference file from CRDS and specify your own file to use.
-Arguments for this are of the form ``--override_<ref_type>``, where ``ref_type`` is the name of the reference file type, such as ``mask``, ``dark``, ``gain``, or ``linearity``.
-When in doubt as to the correct name, just use the ``-h`` argument to ``strun`` to show you the list of available override arguments.
+Parameters for this are of the form ``--override_<ref_type>``, where ``ref_type`` is the name of the reference file type, such as ``mask``, ``dark``, ``gain``, or ``linearity``.
+When in doubt as to the correct name, just use the ``-h`` argument to ``strun`` to show you the list of available override parameters.

 To override the use of the default linearity file selection, for example, you would use: